On-street parking sensing: Lamp post radars

 Ultrasonic and electromagnetic rangefinders mounted on lamp posts and other street infrastructure can detect parking events.
 The sensing unit cost is lower than for cameras but shorter sensing range, making the overall system metrics close to camera analytics in terms of accuracy and cost.

 On-stall road sensors

+San Francisco and Los Angeles have tried pilot programs to gather parking space occupancy data via sensors and smart parking meters, as part of matching parking prices with demand.
 Battery powered sensing unit installed flush or surface mount in parking spaces using magnetic, infrared and/or ultrasound.
 High spatial resolution and close proximity provide higher accuracy than camera analytics and radars.
 Road works and wireless infrastructure deployment make overall system roll out more difficult to manage.